Joe-Collins-1986/minesweeper/README.md

    12. pyfiglet module:
          - Used to build aesthetically pleasing titles
    13. colorama module:
-         - Used to color validations
+         - Used to colour validations
    14. gspread:
          - Used to read and update google sheets
    15. google.oauth2.service_account: